Evryway/evryway.github.io/apps/evrywayscanner/index.md

 ---

 Scanner is an environment capture prototype running on Google's project Tango tablet.
-Scanner can scan a room in realtime to a textured mesh, and save that out as a collada object.
+Scanner can scan a room in realtime to a textured mesh, and save that out as an OBJ or collada object.

 Scanner is currently in Closed Alpha - if you've got a Tango device (ideally not a yellowstone kit) and would like to test drive the app, contact me for more details.